BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/10/index.md

 ### The Road Thus Far

-{% With both the motors and the ultrasonic sensor working properly we have all the tools we need to create an autonomous program that can avoid obstacles.
+<div>With both the motors and the ultrasonic sensor working properly we have all the tools we need to create an autonomous program that can avoid obstacles.
 Our robot has finally gotten to the point that it can act independently of us in a semi-intelligent way.
 All that is left of us to do is effectively marry the motion of the robot to its ability to sense objects.
-Effectively utilize the robot’s inputs to direct its outputs.% }{:.block-based}
+Effectively utilize the robot’s inputs to direct its outputs.</div>{:.block-based}

 To help us create the avoidance code we are going to use a few of the tools we have constructed over the course of this class.
 The first being all of the subroutines we made previously;